 Fading oil and natural gas liquids (NGL) prices, butting into subdued world economic conditions, point to slower exploration and production (E&P) growth for the next two years, according to Moody's Investors Service.

-The outlook for global independent E&Ps has fallen to "stable" from "positive," which reflects analysts' views of industry expectations over the next year to 18 months, they said in a recent report.
+The outlook for global independent E&Ps has fallen to "stable" from "positive," which reflects analysts' views of industry expectations over the next year to 18 months, they said in a report issued on Thursday.

 Prices for oil and natural gas liquids (NGL) have "weakened considerably and appear unlikely to surge again in 2012 or 2013," which in turn lowers earnings expectations for companies "most geared" for that type of output, analysts wrote in an an update on the sector.

 Moody's pessimism echoes similar sentiments expressed recently by Standard & Poor's Ratings Services (see Daily GPI, June 15).

 Moody's existing price assumptions for natural gas were kept the same until the end of 2013: Henry Hub at $2.50/MMBtu in 2012; $3.00 in 2013 and $3.50 "beyond" 2013.
 The "stress" price is $2.00.
 "A number of elements will help near-term natural gas prices, including increased utility and industrial demand," said analysts.
 "A normal winter would offer the best near-term support for natural gas prices.

 "Longer-term improvement in natural gas prices will come from U.S. exports of liquefied natural gas and conversion of the commercial utility fleet to natural gas power.
 But these supports will take time to ramp up, and none are game changers."